kroyxt/elp-documentation/docs/downloads.md

 You can download a ZIP file containing several different versions of the Official logo from [here](/elp-documentation/Elp-logo.zip)

-## Download graphics for de numerals
+## Download graphics for the numerals

 You can download a ZIP file containing several different versions of the Official logo from [here](/elp-documentation/Elp-number-pics.zip)